Helping your partner after giving birth

 The physical effects

 After giving birth, your partner’s body will take a while to return to its pre-pregnancy state.
-Rather than rushing into slimming back down, it’s a good idea for your partner to take it easy – she’ll get plenty of
+Rather than rushing into slimming back down, it’s a good idea for your partner to take it easy – she’ll get plenty of exercise looking after your new baby.

 It’s entirely normal for your partner to bleed or feel sore and bruised down below for a few weeks after birth.
 It’s also not uncommon for women to develop haemorrhoids, but these tend to clear up in a matter of weeks.